Why Are We Talking About Medicare For All?

-For disclosure’s sake, I must reveal to you that I fully support the idea of Medicare for all.
-Elizabeth Warren’s meticulous plan is your basic single payer system that cuts out the middleman: health insurance companies, and builds on the premise that health care is a right, not just a privilege.
+For disclosure’s sake, I must tell to you that I like the ideal of Medicare for all, as it builds on the premise that health care is a right, and not a privilege.

 Elizabeth Warren’s meticulous plan is your basic single payer system that cuts out the middleman: health insurance companies.
 It aims to streamline our extremely chaotic health care system that costs more and delivers less than any other western country, most of which utilize single payer.

 Significantly, Warren’s plan would replace private and employer-based insurance.

 It is true that most everybody has countless complaints about their health insurance.
 Warren and the others are counting on that to take the big step.
 But progress comes in many shapes and forms, like, say, giving people the option to buy into Medicare and having the power to force pharmaceutical companies to lower their prices.

 People like options and certainty.
 They don’t support putting a hammer to private insurance and having their company plans nullified.
 Yes, the end result of Medicare for all would ultimately lower healthcare costs and improve care.

 But how do you message such a complex proposal (Warren’s plan runs 9300 words)?
 Especially when Trump and the Republicans continuously sabotage some of the more popular provisions of of the ACA…negative ads that can write themselves.